SirenOfChrome/python-p3-intro-to-object-inheritance/README.md

 that "inherits" the attributes and methods of a parent class.
 - **Composition**: a tool that enables you to recycle code by adding objects to other objects.
-Rather than building on a base class as in inheritance, composition leverages the attribues and methods of an instance of another class.
+Rather than building on a base class as in inheritance, composition leverages the attributes and methods of an instance of another class.
 - **Subclass**: a class that inherits from another class.
 Colloquially called a "child" class.
 - **Superclass**: a class that is inherited by another class.
 Colloquially